 Email design is more than just making it look good.
 A well-designed message can help you reach your business objectives by optimizing every metric from clicks to conversions.
 So don’t underestimate the power of design.

-Since drip marketing is automated, it is most convenient to launch such campaigns using specialized services like Selzy.
+Because drip campaigns are automated, tools like Selzy make setup and iteration easy.
 These services make it easy to set up and manage your drip marketing campaign, and they provide a wide range of customization options to fit your specific needs.

 When you automate your drip campaign, it’s important to monitor the results and make changes as needed to optimize the campaign.
 Just because it’s automated doesn’t mean you can set it and forget it.